clemdesign/grav-plugin-detect-adblock/README.md

 This plugin doesn't manage the Google Analytics integration.
 You shall do it in your theme or using a plugin (See chapter Pre-requisites).

-Notify to Google Analytics the blocking user status work if:
+Notify to Google Analytics the blocking user status works if:
 - `ga` object is defined OR
 - `_gap` is defined